Overview & Academics

-CRIMINAL JUSTICE is a major that helps students identify and explain the patterns of criminal behavior and analyze society's ability to control crime and delinquency.
+Criminal Justice is a major that helps students identify and explain the patterns of criminal behavior and to analyze society’s ability to control crime and delinquency.
 Students majoring in Criminal Justice study crime, criminals, and the criminal justice system through an interdisciplinary approach that combines legal studies, sociology, political science, psychology, forensic science, public administration, urban studies, and philosophy.
-Criminal justice focuses on the definitions, causes, and prevention of crime, along with legal processes and the treatment and rehabilitation of offenders.
+Criminal justice focuses on the definitions, causes, and prevention of crime, and with legal processes and the treatment and rehabilitation of offenders.

 - Careers in law including paralegal and attorney (with appropriate graduate and/or specialized training).

 - Professions in the Correctional System including penal system management and probation services for adults and juveniles.

 - Policing and law enforcement careers including sworn police officer and private security personnel.